samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

 Finally, we can implement some data testing procedures as follows:
 - Using built-in test capabilities in DBT for data validation, e.g unique check, not-null check, etc.
 - implementing audit for columns for the metadata
 - Setting up alerts for data anomalies by probably using a DBT test JSON file to log test results and then use a small Python service to trigger an alert if things go out of those results

 ## Requirements

 * Docker
 * DBeaver Software
+* DBT-Utils.
+Get more details [here](https://docs.getdbt.com/docs/build/packages) and also be aware that many time because of version conflicts, python packkages clashes etc, I recommend you run the installation in a local virtual enviroment

 ## Usage